sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 **NOTE**: For details about the sensuctl dump command, read [Back up and recover resources with sensuctl](../../../sensuctl/back-up-recover/).
 {{% /notice %}}

-## Disaster recovery for etcd
+## Etcd

 {{% notice note %}}
 **NOTE**: This process uses the `etcdctl snapshot save` command to create a backup.
 For details about etcd snapshot and restore capabilities, read [etcd's disaster recovery documentation](https://etcd.io/docs/latest/op-guide/recovery/).
 {{% /notice %}}

-### Snapshotting Sensu's etcd database
+### Snapshot the Sensu etcd database

-Whether using the embedded version of etcd for Sensu, or using an external etcd instance, you'll need to ensure that you have `etcdctl` installed the system you use to generate the snapshot.
-To install `etcdctl`, see [Etcd's installation docs][4].
+Whether you're using the embedded version of etcd for Sensu or an external etcd instance, etcdctl must be installed the system you use to generate a snapshot.
+Read the [etcd installation documentation][4] to install etcdctl.

+Run the following command to take a snapshot of the Sensu etcd database:

 {{< language-toggle >}}